App version: 0.1.0

 Compare Personal Loan Rates

 It’s important to weigh the rewards and disadvantages of personal loans.
 One of the disadvantages of some personal loans is that the interest can be high.
 You’ll want to compare rates from different lenders to find the best option for you.If you don’t have good credit, you may end up paying as much as 35% or more in interest.
-In this case, consider carefully whether you need to take out a loan now, or if you can afford to wait until you’ve improved your credit score and can qualify for a lower interest rate.
+In this case, consider carefully whether you need to take out a loan now, or if you can afford to wait until you’ve built your credit score and can potentially qualify for a lower interest rate.

 Getting Preapproved for a Personal Loan